mashh-lab/mcp-agent-proxy/README.md

 - **Single configuration**: Working MCP client configuration examples
 - **Comprehensive documentation**: Everything you need is in this README
 - **Simple testing**: Run `pnpm test` to verify your setup
-- **Multiple distribution methods**: NPM package, Docker, binaries, and source
+- **Multiple distribution methods**: NPM package, Docker, and source

 ## Configuration